-Guidelines for Carcass Show:
+Guidelines for Carcass Show: Send to Kimberly for Approval

 - 1. This is an optional class.
-Pre-entry is required and a 4-H member can only make one entry in this class. - 2.
+Pre-entry is required and an Exhibitor can only make one entry in this class. - 2.
 Cattle will go home until slaughter date.
 Cattle must be slaughtered on the slaughter date to be judged. - 3.
-Youth with beef entered in this class may attend the show.
+Youth with beef entered in this class are encouraged to attend the show.
 Attendance is optional.
 The judge will explain carcass data and placings. - 4.
 You are responsible for the slaughter and processing fees and still own the animal unless you have made private arrangements with a buyer. - 5.
-This class will be judged on the Danish system as are all 4-H classes. - Animals must be exhibited at the fair to participate in the carcass show.
+This class will be judged on the Danish system as are all 4-H/FFA classes. - 6.
+Animals must be exhibited at the fair to participate in the carcass show.